 Understanding the goals and values of the company informed decisions about design aesthetics and materials.

-Becoming educated on what had gone on before helped Studio Intersekt to define a process that could be scaled and leveraged to assure the best results on each of the restaurants and on future endeavors.
+Becoming educated on what had gone on before helped Studio Intersekt define a process that could be scaled and leveraged to assure the best results on each of the restaurants and future endeavours.

 In 2008 Pizzeria Libretto served their very first pizzas to the tiny community on Ossington Avenue.
-A few years later the community would grow and so would the spirit of Libretto, opening it’s 3rd location in November of 2014… and 4th in December 2015.
+A few years later, the community would grow, and so would the spirit of Libretto, opening its 3rd location in November of 2014… and 4th in December 2015.
 The secret?
-Libretto aims to be loyal to what real pizza is, invented in Naples using local natural ingredients, cooked in a wood-fired oven at extremely high heat to achieve a charred, blistered crust.
-They use San Marzano tomatoes and fiore di latte mozzarella, brought in fresh daily.
+Pizzeria Libretto aims to be loyal to what real pizza is, invented in Naples using local natural ingredients, cooked in a wood-fired oven at extremely high heat to achieve a charred, blistered crust.
+They use San Marzano tomatoes and Fiore di latte mozzarella, brought in fresh daily.
 Libretto’s dough is made with naturally leavened Italian Caputo doppio zero flour.
-Their pizza bakes in less than 90 seconds in 900-degree wood-burning ovens, hand built for Pizzeria Libretto by 3rd generation pizza oven maker Stefano Ferrara in Naples.
+Their pizza bakes in less than 90 seconds in 900-degree wood-burning ovens, which were hand-built for Pizzeria Libretto by 3rd generation pizza oven maker Stefano Ferrara in Naples.